Jey-Cee/ioBroker.enocean/README.md

 ### **WORK IN PROGRESS**
 * added EEP A5-38-08
+* split datapoint PAE for D2-06-10 & 11 to EPA und PAE

 ### 0.5.3 (2021-08-08)
 * fix context for sendData when called from packet handler